scotws/TaliForth/README.md

 First version: 19.
 Jan 2014
 This version:  07.
 Mar 2018

-**Note: This version of Tali Forth will be phased out in the near future for Tali Forth 2, a complete rewrite which can be found at [https://github.com/scotws/TaliForth2](https://github.com/scotws/TaliForth2).**
+**This version of Tali Forth is outdated and has been frozen.
+It has been replaced by Tali Forth 2, a complete rewrite which can be found at [https://github.com/scotws/TaliForth2](https://github.com/scotws/TaliForth2).**

 This is the README.txt version released with Tali Forth BETA 001.
 Note that this